 What is PTSD?

 Post-traumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event.
+Children, teens, and adults can all experience PTSD.
 In recent history, this mental health condition has been known by many names, such as “shell shock” during World War I and “combat fatigue” after World War II, however, PTSD doesn’t only affect veterans.
 Anyone, at any age, can develop PTSD following a traumatic event.
 However, those who experience events involving deliberate harm such as a physical or sexual assault, or who have had repeated traumatic experiences throughout their life, such as childhood abuse, domestic violence, or living in a war zone, are at greater risk

 What are the statistics of PTSD?